earthlab/earthlab.github.io/_posts/blog/2019-07-23-art-of-science-blog.md

 ---
 title: "The Art of Science Blogging"
-header1: "The Art of Science Blogging"
+header1: "The Art of Science Blogging: How to Write a Blog That Non-Scientists Will Read"
-author: ["Ally Faller, Intern - Earth Analytics Education, Earth Lab", "Lauren Herwehe, Program Manager - Earth Analytics Education, Earth Lab"]
+author: ["Ally Faller", "Lauren Herwehe"]
 category: blog
-output:
-  html_document: default
-  pdf_document: default
-excerpt: Blogging is a great way to communicate the importance and results of scientific projects.
-Learn tips and tricks to get the most out of science blogging.
+excerpt: "Blogging is a great way to communicate the importance and results of scientific projects.
+Learn tips and tricks to get the most out of science blogging."
 layout: single
-modified: '2019-07-23'
+modified: '2019-07-26'
 comments: yes
-permalink: /blog/art-of-science-blog/
+permalink: /blog/how-to-write-a-blog-for-science-communication/
 sidebar:
-  nav: null
+  nav:
-tags: null
+tags:
 author_profile: no
 ---